The CFO’s Approach to Emerging Technology & AI

 Opportunities from new tech systems in the bookkeeping & CPA industries are balanced by a company’s current and future staff.
 Sastry asked in his interview, “What happens to the current staff, what staff is required going forward?”

 “I think CFOs are going to continue to hire accountants who know the best ways to use a pip calculator.
 But at the same time, they will have to think about how they are going to build their teams.”
 Sastry said.
 “They will be looking for multifaceted people, more analytical people, and people with a technology background.
 They will want to build more blended teams.”
+If you are struggling with accounting, IGCSE accounting tutors can help.

 Most CFO’s surveyed (52%) responded to indicate they intend to keep current staff and team members and retrain them to work with the technologies of the future.
 Versatile, cross-trained employees will help to create dynamic departments and teams that can whether future changes more efficiently and readily.
 “People need to be more open to disruption and think about how technology is going to add value to their day-to-day work.
 When there is a change, you need to embrace the change and not have the change surprise you,” Sastry added.